Pirate Party Supplies

 - Visit Treasure Island to search for buried treasure as part of your pirate party activities.
 Blindfold the children one at a time.
 Let them dig deep into a cardboard treasure chest filled with a pirate’s bounty of loot.

-- Listen to squeals of delight when the kids are running peg leg (three-legged), pirate party activities races with paisley bandannas around their legs!
+- Listen to squeals of delight when the kids are running peg leg (three-legged), pirate party activities races with red paisley bandanas around their legs!

 - If the kids race through the pirate party activities you have planned, play Tick Tock Find the Crock (hide and seek), Black Beard Says (Simon Says), or Pin the X on the Treasure Map.
-Reward the bucaneers with plastic gold coins for their timber shiverin' efforts!
+Reward the bucaneers with metallic coins for their timber shiverin' efforts!